HewlettPackard/Rancher-on-SimpliVity/README.md

    The playbook site.yml does the following:

    - installs the required packages on the Ansible box
-   - verifies that the required files are found in the staging area (prepared using `playbooks/getkits.yml`)
+   - verifies that the required files are found in the staging area
    - Installs client tools (rancher cli and rke cli) on the Ansible box
    - Creates required artifacts in vCenter including VM folders,  resource pools BUT NOT the VM Portgroup (`group_vars/all/vars.yml:vm_portgroup)` which you need to create manually (if not already existing)
    - loads the Ubuntu 18.04 cloud image OVA in vCenter
-   - deploys and configure the one LB (with NGINX)
+   - deploys and configures the one LB (with NGINX)
-- deploys and configure the rancher VMs (installs docker and configure the firewall with required ports)
+- deploys and configure the rancher VMs (installs docker and configures the firewall with the required ports)
    - deploy the Rancher Cluster

    # Deployment of Rancher Server

    Everything in this section is temporary and WILL change including this documentation.
 For now the repo provides a temporary script (`scripts/rancher.sh`).
 This script includes a file which is expected to be in your $HOME directory.
 Create this file.
-If you are behind a proxy configure the proxy environment variables as shown in example below: (replace with your proxy settings)
+If you are behind a proxy configure the proxy environment variables as shown in the example below: (replace with your proxy settings)

    ```
 export https_proxy=http://10.12.7.21:8080